Your Questions about Photo Enforcement and More, Answered.

 Intersection Safety Camera enforcement is lane specific.
 The system identifies the violating vehicle in the specific lane as it travels over electromagnetic in-ground loops in the road.

-Mobile Enforcement
+Mobile enforcement

 Under the current provincial legislation, mobile photo enforcement vehicles can only be used to enforce speeding violations in school, playground and construction zones within the City of Winnipeg.